 CVSA Membership BENEFITS:

-2. A complimentary copy of each biennial edition of INVEST YOURSELF, with membership discounts on bulk orders to distribute in your own community and through your networks and outreach.
+1. A complimentary copy of each new edition of INVEST YOURSELF, with membership discounts on bulk orders to distribute in your own community and through your networks and outreach.

-3. The CVSA quarterly membership newsletter, ITEMS: Members are encouraged to contribute articles to the ITEMS about information, news, achievements, experiences of success or failure that offer valuable lessons to be shared with other members.
-Items also features information and analysis on national and international developments affecting your community and organization as well as news from other member organizations.
+2. The CVSA quarterly membership newsletter, ITEMS FOR ACTION: Members are encouraged to contribute articles to ITEMS FOR ACTION about information, news, achievements, experiences of success or failure that offer valuable lessons to be shared with other members.
+ITEMS also features information and analysis on national and international developments affecting your community and organization as well as news from other member organizations.

 5. Training in methodology, tactics and strategies of organizing to reach specific organizational goals.
 For example, how to recruit and incorporate more volunteers, build support systems for full-time volunteers, build a stronger base of support and participation from the community, stay independent of funding with counterproductive restrictions and other areas of organizational concern.
 CVSA draws from the collective experience of many organizations as well as its own 70-year history of organizing.